bitsmanent/cv/README.md

 Requirements
 ============
-In order to build the CV you need the XeTeX suite and texlive-luatex.
+In order to build the CV you need the XeTeX suite and texlive-xetex.

 Build
 =====